alexch/codelikethis/public/projects/guess.md

 Please think of a number between 1 and 100 (inclusive).
 I will try to guess it.
 Is it...
 50?
-Enter Y for Yes, H if it's higher than 50, L if it's lower than 50: H Is it...
+Enter Y if it's 50, H if it's higher, L if it's lower: H Is it...
 75?
-Enter Y for Yes, H if it's higher than 75, L if it's lower than 75: L Is it...
+Enter Y if it's 75, H if it's higher, L if it's lower: L Is it...
 63?
-Enter Y for Yes, H if it's higher than 63, L if it's lower than 63: H Is it...
+Enter Y if it's 63, H if it's higher, L if it's lower: H Is it...
 69?
-Enter Y for Yes, H if it's higher than 69, L if it's lower than 69: L Is it...
+Enter Y if it's 69, H if it's higher, L if it's lower: L Is it...
 66?
-Enter Y for Yes, H if it's higher than 69, L if it's lower than 69: Y Your number was 66!
+Enter Y if it's 66, H if it's higher, L if it's lower: Y Your number was 66!
 I guessed it in 5 tries.
 ```